Conductor: Nicola Luisotti

 Brian Mulligan, our Sweeney Todd, successfully made the transition to serious opera.
 He was if anything even scarier here than his previous outing.
 I love Piotr, but his voice may also be a bit small for our acoustically challenged opera house.

 There are basically 3 ways to establish a costuming period for an opera.
 First is the stated period, here the 17th century; second is the period of the first performance of the opera, here 1835, and last is something vaguely modern.
 Curiously, our program says "TIME AND PLACE: Scotland in the near-future."
-This means anything goes.
+This means category 3 and anything goes.
 Most of the time Lucia wears a big dress like you see in the era of the American Civil War.
 The men wear modern looking suits, sometimes uniforms.
 Occasional kilts were seen, always in dark colors.
 In the wedding scene the women all wore giant hats such as one might see at a British royal wedding.
 People like to think they can pick a fashion period, but that seemed impossible here.